Some of the dramatic but spooky skies during the forest fires this year in New Mexico at dusk............

 As societies move plants to new locations for cultivation as crops or ornamentals (or transport them by accident), a percentage may become invasive species, damaging native plant communities in the introduced range.
 Besides ecological damage, these species can also damage agriculture, infrastructure, and cultural assets.
 Government agencies and environmental groups are directing increasing resources to addressing these species and their potential interactions with climate change.

 Some[weasel words], however, believe that the introduction of exotic species by humans could be beneficial in the long term if it is done with an intent to blunt the effects of extinction on higher taxa (Theodoropoulos & Calkins, 1990).
-The rich diversity of unique species across many parts of the world exists only because bioregions are separated by barriers, particularly large riversseasoceansmountains and deserts.
+The rich diversity of unique species across many parts of the world exists only because bioregions are separated by barriers, particularly large rivers, seas, oceans, mountains and deserts.

 Humans, migratory birds, ocean currents, etc. can introduce species that have never met in their evolutionary history, on varying time scales ranging from days to decades (Long, 1981)(Vermeij, 1991).
 Humans are moving species across the globe at an unprecedented rate.
 Those working to address invasive species view this as an increased risk.
 Theodoropoulos (2003) disagrees, believing that anthropogenic (human-assisted) dispersal can in no way be distinguished from natural dispersal, and in fact, this "increased rate of anthropogenic dispersal is a natural corollary of increased anthropogenic disturbance, and is not a harmful process, but a beneficial mitigation."